Sammy-is-a-dude/WHSTechNotes/journal.md

 # April 22, 2025

 Greetings my art teacher, I am writing this to you because you are a very great teacher.

+# May 5, 2025

+100 people would lose to a gorilla because a gorilla is more powerful and I doubt 100 people are willing to work together.